tesseract-olap/tesseract/DESIGN.md

+# 1.0 milestone
+- in-memory backend (naive, maybe not even using arrow)
+- query api
+- query executor
+- figure out how to handle requests: async with cpu pool threads, etc. And how this will interact with rest server.
+- schema validations

 # Schema additions
 - add table to hierarchy and cube
 - add validation layer, after doing the basic conversion?
 This way it's easier to track errors, and not do add-hoc conversion and error-checking at the same time.